-Shuswap Minor Lacrosse plays Box Lacrosse only.
+Shuswap Minor Lacrosse plays Box and Field Lacrosse.
 Box Lacrosse is played on a standard sized arena floor and features 6 players (goaltender and five runners) on the floor at one time.
 Our season runs from late March to mid-June with practices and league games during this period.
 Practices and games are held in Enderby and Salmon Arm.
 The season begins in Enderby, and once the ice has been removed from Sunwave Centre in Salmon Arm, we move to this location.

 Box Lacrosse is an exciting event which combines speed, physical condition, coordination and team work together in a physically challenging sport.
 The combination of action and reaction makes Box as much fun to play as it is to watch.
 We hope that you develop a love of this sport as we have and try it out.